DigixGlobal/react-ledger-container/README.md

 # React Ledger Container (WIP)

-⚠️  Currently only working with the 1.2+ Ledger firmware.
+⚠️  Works with the 1.2+ Ledger firmware.

-❗️ Test suite hasn't been created yet, use with *extreme* cation!
-EIP155 implemented but not tested.
+❗️ Use with *extreme* cation!
+Not for production; very new.
+EIP155 theoretically implemented, but not tested.

 ### React component that implements the [Ledger Wallet API](https://github.com/LedgerHQ/ledger-node-js-api).